jimwinquist/tidydata/README.md

 data grouped by test subject and activity.
 The output files are in a tab-separated text format.

-* Downloads raw data from the internet into a directory called "data"
+* Downloads raw data from the internet into a directory called "data" inside the current working directory
 * Unzips the raw data inside the data directory
 * Combines the data into a single data frame
 * Labels all variables appropriately using features.txt